sixth-sensei/sixth-sensei.github.io/index.md

 ### Whoami:~#
 * * *

 Hey👋, welcome to my Cyber Security Blog/Diary!
 I'm AbdulFatai, a security enthusiast and cloud administrator.
-I currently post how-to's and writeups on rooms that i solve, would be adding more as i progress.....
+I currently post how-to's and writeups on rooms that i solve, would be adding more as i progress...

 * * *